Find out what the website needs to fix first.

 Access and context.

-The owner shares access to the site, analytics, and Search Console, and tells the studio what the site is supposed to do for the business.
+The business shares access to the site, analytics, and Search Console, along with the goal the website is supposed to support.
 The audit is measured against that goal, not against a generic ideal.

 - 02

-The studio reviews how buyers move through the site, how search systems read it, and where the evidence points.
+The studio reviews how buyers move through the site, how search systems read it, where trust or conversion breaks down, and what the evidence points to.

 - 03